Fair platform work—Gig Economy

 Brazil’s gig workers

 Jessica, Marcelo and Juliana are three of more than 600,000 Brazilian workers who take orders daily through digital labour platforms.
-Mostly without fair pay, labour protection or the right to organise collectively with other workers – effectively excluded from the protection of Brazilian labour law.
+Mostly without fair pay, labour protection or the right to organise collectively with other workers—effectively excluded from the protection of Brazilian labour law.
 We have accompanied them in their everyday life.

-open photo reportageOur approach
+open photo reportageOur activities

 -